JoelHill/go-rest-http-blaster/GODOC.md

     // StatsdRate is the statsd reporting rate StatsdRate float64

+    // StatsdSuccessTag is the tag added to the statsd metric when the request succeeds (200 <= status_code < 300)
+    StatsdSuccessTag string

+    // StatsdFailureTag is the tag added to the statsd metric when the request fails StatsdFailureTag string
 }
 ```
 Defaults is a container for setting package level values